Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 One thing that it shows, which the other diagrams omit, is how you may reuse the data you analyze and conduct different analyses or need to iterate in order to answer your research questions.

-Then it shows hoe the life of data may continue after a project ends:
+Then it shows how the life of data may continue after a project ends:

 - Through data archiving by the creator and discovery by others.